 - CALLING ALL SQUAD CARS IN THE AREA!!!!!

 - Post Wake Up Realization: Subverted in the sketch "Strangers in the Night".
 A man and woman are asleep in bed.
 The wife's admirers start entering the bedroom professing their love for her.
 Each time a new person or group enters the room the husband wakes up and asks what's happening, the woman gives him a bogus explanation for all the noise and he goes back to sleep.
 He finally gets out of bed and walks away, apparently not noticing all of the men in the room.
 Later he's shown with his own female lover, indicating he was just ignoring the men.

 - One sketch is about the Olympic Hide-and-Seek finals.

-- One of the German specials features the Silly Olympics, an event held traditionally every 3.7 years, with events such as the 100-meter dash for people with no sense of direction, the 1500 meter dash for the deaf (who fail to go because they can't hear the starting gun), the freestyle swim race for people who can't swim ("we'll return to this event as soon as all the corpses are fished out") and the cross-country race for incontinents (who break away every five seconds to relieve themselves on the roadside).
+- One of the German specials features the Silly Olympics (the film of which was recycled for the stage shows), an event held traditionally every 3.7 years, with events such as the 100-meter dash for people with no sense of direction, the 1500 meter dash for the deaf (who fail to go because they can't hear the starting gun), the freestyle swim race for people who can't swim ("we'll return to this event as soon as all the corpses are fished out") and the cross-country race for incontinents (who break away every five seconds to relieve themselves on the roadside).